aws-samples/amazon-location-samples/athena-udfs/README.md

     region VARCHAR,
     country VARCHAR,
     geom VARCHAR)
-  LAMBDA 'amazon_location' -- change this if neccessary to reflect LambdaFunctionName WITH addresses AS (
+  LAMBDA 'amazon_location' -- change this if necessary to reflect LambdaFunctionName WITH addresses AS (
   -- substitute data from an Athena table here
   SELECT * FROM (VALUES '410 Terry Ave N, Seattle, WA') AS addresses(address)